Kong/kubernetes-ingress-controller/docs/guides/getting-started.md

 ## Testing connectivity to Kong

-This guide assumes that `PROXY_IP` environment varialbe is set to contain the IP address or URL pointing to Kong.
+This guide assumes that `PROXY_IP` environment variable is set to contain the IP address or URL pointing to Kong.
 If you've not done so, please follow one of the [deployment guides](../deployment) to configure this environment variable.